-I'm a former law clerk who, a couple of years back, made a hard-left turn into audio journalism.
-Since making the switch, I've reported on why football's concussion crisis made football helmets more expensive, how risky housing contracts made a comeback after the housing bubble, how anxiety over shootings is feeding the school security industry, and crashed the three-day marathon known as the econ job market.
+I'm a former law clerk who, a couple of years back, made a hard-left turn into journalism.
+Since making the switch, I've reported on why football's concussion crisis made football helmets more expensive, how risky land contracts made a comeback after the housing bubble, and how anxiety over shootings is feeding the school security industry.
+I've also explored a Japanese steel town and crashed the three-day marathon known as the econ job market.

-Currently, I'm a reporter at WCPN/Ideastream, where I cover business, work, and the regional economy.
-As the station's primary Marketplace Hub reporter, I'm also a regular contributor to American Public Media’s Marketplace.
+Currently, I'm a reporter at WCPN/ideastream, where I cover business, work, and the regional economy.
+As the station's primary Marketplace Hub reporter, I'm a regular contributor to American Public Media’s Marketplace.
 Previously, I was a producer at WNYC News.
 My work has also aired on NPR's Planet Money.

 In 2016, I graduated with honors from Columbia University's Graduate School of Journalism.
 Some years before that, I worked in a ramen shop.